FAQ

 • Sending orders from Alma to GOBI is free.

-• There is an annual subscription fee for GOBI API, but CUNY is currently exempt (per NYS contract).
+• GOBI typically charges an annual API subscription fee, but CUNY is currently exempt under the NYS contract.

 Metadata